LLMSmartAudit/LLMSmartAuditTool/README.md

 # LLMSmartAuditTool

+LLMSmartAudit is a tool designed to audit smart contracts using advanced language models.

-The tool of LLMSmartAudit
+The benchmark for our tool can be found [here](https://github.com/LLMSmartAudit/SmartContract-benchmark).

 <img src='framework.png' height=400>

-## 1. Install Env
+## 1. Install Environment
 pip install -r requirements.txt

 ## 2. set your openai key